-- 1. From the machine on which you want to install the LMU, locate the executable installation file. - If you downloaded the installer from the Core, the install file uses the web installer, which is named LocalMountUtility-Web.exe. - If you downloaded from the Rapid Recovery License Portal, the installer name includes the architecture of your operating system, for example LocalMountUtility-X32-6.X.X.xxxx.exe. - Double-click on the executable LMU installer file to start the installer.
+- NOTE:Quest recommends retaining the binary installer file for any currently installed Rapid Recovery product.
+You can use this file in the future to reinstall, repair, or remove the software. - 1.
+From the machine on which you want to install the LMU, locate the executable installation file. - If you downloaded the LMU installer from the Core, the install file uses the web installer, which is named LocalMountUtility-Web.exe. - If you downloaded the LMU installer from another source (such as the QorePortal or the Rapid Recovery License Portal), the installer name includes the architecture of your operating system and the version number, for example LocalMountUtility-X86-6.4.X.xxxxx.exe or LocalMountUtility-X64-6.4.X.xxxxx.exe. - Double-click on the executable LMU installer file to start the installer.
 Depending on the configuration of your machine, the User Account Control window or the Open File -Security Warning window may appear. - 3.
 If prompted for permission, confirm that you want to run the installer and make changes to the system. - 4.
 If .NET components are missing or need to be upgraded, accept the prompts to download and install the framework.
 This may require a reboot. - 5.
-In the Setup dialog box, from the language field, select the appropriate language and then click OK. - 6.
-Choose from one of the following: - If this is the first time the Rapid Recovery LMU software is being installed on this machine, the installer prepares the installation, and then the Rapid Recovery Local Mount Utility Installation Wizard appears.
-Proceed to step 7. - If this machine has an earlier version of the Local Mount Utility software installed, you will see a message asking if you want to upgrade to the current version. - a.
-Click Yes.
+In the Setup dialog box, from the language field, select the appropriate language and then click OK.

+- 6. When installing the LMU, consider each of the following cases: - If this is the first time the LMU software is being installed on this machine, the installer prepares the installation, and then the Rapid Recovery Local Mount Utility Installation wizard appears.
+Proceed to step 7. - If this machine has an earlier version of the Local Mount Utility software installed, you will see a message asking if you want to upgrade to the current version.